Analyzing block/goose...

 - Activates hermit environment (`source bin/activate-hermit`)

-- Runs `npm ci` before any npm scripts (ensures all packages are installed)
+- Runs `pnpm install --frozen-lockfile` before any pnpm scripts (ensures all packages are installed)

-**Key insight**: Commands like `npx` check local `node_modules` first, which CI installs via `npm ci`.
+**Key insight**: Commands like `npx` check local `node_modules` first, which CI installs via `pnpm install --frozen-lockfile`.
 Don't flag these as broken unless you can explain why CI setup wouldn't handle it.

 ## Skip These (Low Value)